jezevec10/jstris-guide/guide.md

 ### Sprint

 The foundation, and with the most simple objective, **Sprint** is the most popular singleplayer mode on Jstris.
-Clear X amount of lines as fast as you can.
+Clear X number of lines as fast as you can.
 Jstris offers 20, 40, 100, and 1000 line Sprint modes.

 ### Cheese Race

 Less brash and more analytical than Sprint, **Cheese Race** requires more thinking as you downstack through garbage lines in the most efficient way.
-Jstris offers 10, 18, 100, and infinity line Cheese Race modes.
+Jstris offers 10, 18, 100, and infinite-line Cheese Race modes.

 ### Ultra